Our history

 to improving the health of women and young children

 in North Carolina.
-Over the last 15 years, the Foundation
+Since our beginning, the Foundation

 Public Education Initiatives